 There’s an incredible abundance of cycling holidays and routes out there to choose from – more than you could conquer in a lifetime.
 The challenge is trying to figure out which mountain biking routes and events to take on, especially for those that are looking for both destinations and routes that are a little unusual.
 So to help you decide on a direction, we have chosen our top five unique mountain biking routes with varying distances and difficulties, that will make for out-of-this-world cycling holidays:

 Mongolia Bike Challenge (Mongolia)

 This multi-stage cross-country route brings meaning to the word ‘challenge’.
 With six daily stages spanning 1000 km and with an elevation gain of 9,750 m, it’s not for beginners.
 One thing is for sure, though, cycling holidays in Mongolia will never be forgotten.
-Undulating hills, vast expanses of land, and an incredibly unique culture are some of the highlights of this mystical place.
-You will be hard pressed not to feel like you have been transported back in time as you cycle this route, likening your journey to that of Genghis Khan who too rode these trails – albeit in a slightly different fashion.
+Undulating hills, vast expanses of land, and incredibly unique culture are some of the highlights of this mystical place.
+You will be hard-pressed not to feel like you have been transported back in time as you cycle this route, likening your journey to that of Genghis Khan who too rode these trails – albeit in a slightly different fashion.

 Crocodile Trophy (Australia)

 Trust the Australians to name this multi-stage 770 km cross-country trail after one of their most notorious animals.
 The trail – the ‘Croc’ – spans over eight daily stages, and has a total elevation gain of 19,800 m.
 It follows a route from coast to coast, with a substantial leg of the journey being in the outback.
 There’s no doubt this would make an incredible destination (and route) for cycling holidays because you do actually run the risk of ‘bumping’ into crocs along the way, but also because it’s an incredibly bonding experience with the two other cyclists who will make up your team.
 And you get to do all this while taking in the breathtaking scenery so unique to Australia.